rustyeddy/rustyeddy.com/content/software/goals-and-victories.md

 ### 4 Epiphanies + Agile = The Lean Start

-Most people are aware of the basic concept of /The Lean Startup/ which was championed by Eric Ries and his partner.
+Most people are aware of the basic concept of _The Lean Startup_ which was championed by Eric Ries and his partner.
 This was developed after being forced to take a business class in order to receive an additional round of funding to keep their startup from folding.

 The class, taught by Steven Blank at UC Berkeley Haas School of Business, was about to change the world.
-Or at least the infamous /Silicon Valley/ startup scene.
+Or at least the infamous _Silicon Valley_ startup scene.

 Dr. Blank had figured out the "formula" to success in the High Tech World of Silicon Valley.

-Eric, a Software Engineer experienced the /Epiphanies/ with /Agile Software Development/ and the valley has never been the same.
+Eric, a Software Engineer experienced the _Epiphanies_ with _Agile Software Development_ and the valley has never been the same.

 The Lean Startup emerged!
 It is now next to impossible to get funding in the Valley within 10 short years after the Lean Start up began.
 Without